Hemolytic Anemia in Children

 - Urine tests.
 These tests can check for hemoglobin from red blood cells breaking down.

 - Bone marrow aspiration, biopsy, or both.
-A small amount of bone marrow fluid (aspiration), solid bone marrow tissue (called a core biopsy) often from the hip bones, or both are checked for the number, size, and maturity of blood cells.
-This test may also look for abnormal cells.
+This test looks at a small amount of bone marrow fluid (aspiration), solid bone marrow tissue (called a core biopsy) often from the hip bones, or both.
+The test checks for the number, size, and maturity of blood cells.
+It may also look for abnormal cells.

 How is hemolytic anemia treated in a child?